p2k3m/ResumeForge/docs/storage-model.md

    `<prefix>/logs/processing.jsonl`, `<prefix>/logs/log.json`, and the session
    change log `<prefix>/logs/change-log.json` to capture the full processing trail without storing verbose change history in DynamoDB.
+4. **Failure relocation** – When validation rejects a document or downstream processing fails, the service copies the raw upload into an `invalid/<owner>/<date>/<session>/` prefix and deletes the canonical object.
+   This keeps broken or non-resume uploads isolated from the `cv/` tree while preserving the artefact for investigations.

 ## Key structure